 On a hot summer day, you make a mad dash to your car in hopes of getting some relief.
 In these moments, there’s nothing worse than having a car air conditioner that isn’t working right.
 Sometimes, these issues are just signs that your car’s air conditioner needs Freon.

-In this article, we examine the various signs that it’s time to recharge the A/C. We also show you how to get the system working once again.
-Plus, we offer an estimate on the repair costs, so you know what to expect.
+In this article, I examine the various signs that it’s time to recharge the A/C. I also show you how to get the system working once again.
+Plus, I offer an estimate on the repair costs, so you know what to expect.

 1. Blowing Warm Air

 The entire purpose of having air conditioning in the car is to keep the cabin cool.
 When the system isn’t working right, you might first notice that the air becomes warmer or simply doesn’t get as cool as it once did.

 As the amount of Freon in the system continues to decrease, the air should get warmer.
 However, this problem can also be caused by a bad condenser or compressor, so you need to do some diagnostics before adding Freon.

 When the air conditioning system works as it should, the clutch engages to pressurize what’s inside the compressor.
 You know it’s happening because you hear the typical clicking sound that occurs when it’s engaged.